garrandall/popular-music-data/tracks/tell-me--what-s-goin--on--smilez-southstar.md

-you made me feel that tingle in my heart like nobody could and all alone we stood, when times was hard even before all this rap shit made me a star when i was working two jobs, just to survive when i felt like killin myself you kept me alive wat a pair, me n you, we was a match different tastes, but you kno opposites attract by my side, hold my head, and kept me strong still trying to figure out, where the hell we went wrong i did what i can, young cat made a man stayed and weathered the storm, when most would of ran too much pride, and you kno men don't cry had to let you go even though it hurt inside all by myself, now i had to turn to these rhymes its the only way i kno to release my mind.
+you made me feel that tingle in my heart like nobody could and all alone we stood, when times was hard even before all this rap shit made me a star when I was working two jobs, just to survive when I felt like killin myself you kept me alive wat a pair, me n you, we was a match different tastes, but you kno opposites attract by my side, hold my head, and kept me strong still trying to figure out, where the hell we went wrong i did what I can, young cat made a man stayed and weathered the storm, when most would of ran too much pride, and you kno men don't cry had to let you go even though it hurt inside all by myself, now I had to turn to these rhymes its the only way I kno to release my mind.

 love, hate, mistakes, tell me what you think is goin on debates, all day tell me what you think is goin on